Edgio/terraform-provider-edgio/README.md

 ## Examples

 There are examples in the `examples` directory.
 To run an example, navigate to the example directory and run `terraform init` and `terraform apply`.
+For more information check Readme.md in the examples directory.

 ## Debugging